the number of full-time equivalent (FTE) teachers working in state-funded schools in England, up only 400 from last year.

 the estimated number of students that will be in secondary school by 2027, an increase of 14.7 per cent and 418,000 higher than in 2018.

-the ratio of pupils to teachers in state secondary schools.
+the ratio of pupils to teachers in state secondary schools, a rise of 0.3

 the increase in the number of secondary school pupils per teacher since 2012.